hackclub/hackclub/workshops/nextjs_starter/README.md

 ## Conclusion

 Over the course of this workshop, you went from not knowing what JSX was to writing a two-page, interactive web app with it.
-Great work! his is just a starting point—you can keep adding to this app, but you can also check out the [Next.js Dashboard](/nextjs_dashboard) workshop to continue learning.
+Great work!
+This is just a starting point—you can keep adding to this app, but you can also check out the [Next.js Dashboard](/nextjs_dashboard) workshop to continue learning.